 Scientific name: Colocasia esculenta (L.) schott.

-Yautia (Xanthosoma species), also known as tannia, malanga etc., is similar to taro but smaller and has somewhat elongated, bumpy corms grown widely in East Asia, Caribbean and South American regions.
+Yautia (Xanthosoma species), also known as tannia, malanga, etc., is similar to taro but smaller and has somewhat elongated, bumpy corms that are grown widely in East Asia, Caribbean and South American regions.

-Taro or dasheen corms possess more calories than potatoes.
+Taro or dasheen roots carry more calories than potatoes.
 100 grams of root provides 112 calories.
-Their calorie value chiefly comes from complex carbohydrates, amylose and amylopectin.
-Nonetheless, the roots are very low in fats and protein than in cereals and pulses.
+Their calorie value chiefly comes from complex carbohydrates, amylose, and amylopectin.
+However, they are a minor source of fats and protein than in cereals and pulses.
 Their protein levels can be comparable to that of other tropical food sources like yam, cassava, potato, plantain, etc.

 The corms, however, are free from gluten protein.
-They carry high-quality phyto-nutrition profile comprising of dietary fiber, and antioxidants in addition to moderate proportions of minerals, and vitamins.
+They carry a high-quality phytonutrient profile comprising of dietary fiber, and antioxidants in addition to moderate proportions of minerals, and vitamins.

-Taro is one of the finest sources dietary fibers; 100 g flesh provides 4.1 g or 11% of daily-requirement of dietary fiber.
-Together with slow digesting complex carbohydrates, moderate amounts of fiber in the food help gradual rise in blood sugar levels.
+Taro is one of the finest sources of dietary fibers; 100 g of flesh provides 4.1 g or 11% of the daily requirement of dietary fiber.
+Together with slow-digesting complex carbohydrates, moderate amounts of fiber in the food help a gradual rise in blood sugar levels.

-Yellow-fleshed roots and young, tender leaves have significant levels of phenolic flavonoid pigment antioxidants such as ß-carotenes, and cryptoxanthin along with vitamin A. 100 g fresh taro leaves provide 4825 IU or 161% of RDA of vitamin A. Altogether, these compounds are required for maintaining healthy mucus membranes, skin and vision.
+Yellow-fleshed roots and young, tender leaves have significant levels of phenolic flavonoid pigment antioxidants such as ß-carotenes, and cryptoxanthin along with vitamin-A. 100 g fresh taro leaves provide 4825 IU or 161% of RDA of vitamin A. Altogether, these compounds are required for maintaining healthy mucosa, skin, and vision.
 Consumption of natural foods rich in flavonoids helps protect from lung and oral cavity cancers.

 It also contains good levels of some of the valuable B-complex group of vitamins such as pyridoxine (vitamin B-6), folates, riboflavin, pantothenic acid, and thiamin.

-To harvest, the whole plant is pulled off the ground, about 8-10 months after plantation when its leaves begin to turn yellow.
+To harvest, the whole plant is pulled off the ground about 8-10 months after plantation when its leaves begin to turn yellow.
 In the tropics, fresh corms can be readily available in the markets.
-In fact, taro has cultural identification with many Asia-pacific societies.
-Each year Hawaiian celebrates annual taro food festival in April when their children learn to pound corms to make poi (a kind of taro paste).
-Farmers carry their fresh harvest to gift friends and relatives.
+In fact, taro has a cultural identification with many Asia-Pacific societies.
+Each year Hawaiians celebrate the annual taro food festival in April when their children learn to pound taro to make poi (a kind of taro paste).
+Farmers carry their fresh harvest to gift friends, and relatives.

-Cleaned, and processed taro corms can be available in the US markets usually imported from Pacific islands.
-Buy fresh, firm, medium size hairy corms that feel heavy in hand for their size.
-Avoid those with soft spots, cracks, or featuring sprouts at the scales.
+Cleaned and processed taro corms can be available in the US markets usually imported from the Pacific islands.
+Buy fresh, firm, medium-size hairy corms that feel heavy in hand for their size.
+Avoid those with soft spots, cracks, or sprouts at scales.

-Fresh corms should be stored in cool, dark, well-ventilated place as in potato, yams, etc. Do not keep them inside the refrigerator, as they would sustain chilling injury.
-Taro greens, however, should be placed inside the refrigerator and used as in a way like other greens.
+Fresh corms should be stored in cool, dark, well-ventilated places as in potatoes, yams, etc. Do not keep them inside the refrigerator as they could sustain a chilling injury.
+Taro greens, however, should be placed in the refrigerator and used in a way like other greens.

-Taro corms and leaves should be processed and boiled before eating as they can be unpleasantly bitter and harmful for health when eaten raw.
-However, the plant parts are very safe after cooked (boiling, frying, steaming, etc).
+Raw taro corms and leaves can be unpleasantly bitter and harmful to health and, therefore should be processed and boiled before consumption.
+However, the plant parts are very safe after being cooked (boiling, frying, steaming, etc.).

-To prepare, wash the corm, trim the ends, peel away its outer tough hairy skin using paring knife.
+To prepare, wash the corm, trim the ends, and peel away its outer tough hairy skin using a paring knife.
 Place its white interior flesh in cold water to remove sticky sap.

 Here are some serving tips:

-The corm taro can be used in variety of preparations.
-In Hawaii, boiled corm is ground into sticky paste known as poi.
+The corm taro can be used in a variety of preparations.
+In Hawaii, boiled root is ground into a sticky paste known as poi.

-Kaulau, a traditional Polynesian coconut pudding desert in which, boiled dasheen is mixed with coconut milk and brown sugar.
+Kaulau, a traditional Polynesian coconut pudding dessert in which, boiled dasheen is mixed with coconut milk and brown sugar.

-The corms are also employed in the preparations of burger, bread, flakes, pancakes, muffin, chips, flour, cookie, ice cream, etc.
+The corms are also employed in the preparations of burgers, bread, flakes, pancakes, muffins, chips, flour, cookies, ice cream, etc.

-Taro leaves used in soups, pakore (known as pathrode in some parts of coastal south India).
+Taro leaves used in soups, pakora (known as pathrode in some parts of coastal South India).

-All of the taro plant parts including corms contain oxalic acid which render them acrid.
+All of the taro plant parts including corms contain oxalic acid which renders them acrid.
 Fortunately, however, this chemical is entirely destroyed in cooking.
 Cooked taro is safe for human consumption.
 (Medical-disclaimer).